-Facts About Factoring Companies: Increase Cash Flow Without Borrowing
+Facts About Factoring Companies: Get Business Funding Without Borrowing

 Factoring Companies help to offer relief for one of the main reasons businesses fail – poor cash flow.
 Even successful businesses, at one time or another, have experienced cash flow problems.

 Conventional wisdom dictates that you must borrow money to inject cash a business.
-Don’t be fooled — banks are not the only places you can get funding.
-Factoring companies provide an available solution in which a business would not have to incur debt.
+Don’t be fooled — banks are not the only places you can get business funding.
+Factoring companies provide an available solution in which companies would not have to incur new debt.

 Simply, factoring is the process of selling accounts receivable to an investor rather than waiting to collect the money from the customer.